ModulasKhwaait/doomscroll-doctor/README.md

 ## 👨‍💻 About

-Built by [Your Name] as a practical solution to a real problem, and as a portfolio project demonstrating:
+Built by ModulasKhwaait as a practical solution to a real problem, and as a portfolio project demonstrating:
 - Python desktop application development
 - System monitoring and Windows API integration
 - Real-time data processing